Farmer using data insights to manage field of crops.

 Results in a letter of conformance

-to demonstrate the implementation of sustainability practices
+to demonstrate the implementation of impact-driven practices

 Image of a producer planting young flowers